jarabe94/Olist-Insights-Your-Path-To-Marketplace-Success/README.md

 ### 8.6. **Review Keywords**:

-Positive reviews were associated with words like "great," "excellent," "recommended", "very good," and "satisfied," while negative reviews mentioned issues like "not recommend," "delivery," "missing," "defective," and "wrong."
+Positive reviews were associated with words like 'great', 'excellent', 'recommended', 'very good', and 'satisfied', while negative reviews mentioned issues like 'not recommend', 'delivery', 'missing', 'defective', and 'wrong'.
 Sellers should pay attention to customer feedback to improve overall customer experience.
 Special attention to delivery duration, missing or incomplete orders, and product quality to avoid defects or differences with images published in marketplaces.